 - Data Science and R Programming

-- Parallel Programming, mainly based on CUDA technology
+- Parallel Programming, mainly based on CUDA and OpenCL technologies

 - Genetic Programming - A Field Guide to Genetic Programming,